 With the help of your academic advisor, majors can be combined with many other courses of study, allowing you to add depth to your knowledge concerning your regional or thematic focus.

-Art History students often add a second major or a minor in Studio Art, Anthropology, Fashion Design, History, Psychology, Folklore and Ethnomusicology, International Studies, Religious Studies, or a foreign language, among other options.
+Art History students often add a second major or a minor in Studio Art, Anthropology, Classical Studies, English, History, or a foreign language, among other options.
 Check your bulletin for more information about these majors and minors.

 - Enhance your major